 The proposed project plans, elevations, and illustrations are provided in Attachment A to this report.
 In general, the proposed plans include a modern architectural styled, 27-story commercial development with a lobby entrance, abundant glazing at the ground floor and throughout the proposed building.
-The new commercial tower would be approximately 410 feet tall and encompass 419,480 square feet in area.
-The proposed tower design would have three floors of parking and one floor of landscaped amenity space within the tower and one on the rooftop.
-The proposal includes 115 regular parking spaces and six tandem parking spaces.
-The parking garage is set back from the front property line which allows for a high-ceiling lobby.
+The proposed tower design would have three floors of above ground parking, a single floor of indoor/outdoor amenity space with a glass railing located mid-tower, and an amenity space on the rooftop.